 A porcelain cow believed to have been owned by Laurence Sterne

-On the 25 June 1927 he sold the cow to Lewis Perry Curtis, an English professor and author of a biography on Sterne.
+On the 25 June 1927 he sold the cow to Lewis Perry Curtis, an English professor and the editor of Sterne’s letters.
 After the death of Curtis in 1972, his widow Jane kindly donated the cow to the Laurence Sterne Trust.

 The cow was repaired by Professor Curtis including the green porcelain base upon which the cow stands.
 The cow itself is white in colour, with decoration including blue dots on its legs and body and multicolored floral decoration on its back and around its neck.
 Its horns are black.

 We send an email newsletter several times a year to all who wish to keep in touch with our news and receive notifications of coming events.

 To add your name to this mailing list please sign up here.